chahrourlab/WES/README.md

 Whole exome sequencing variant analysis pipeline.

 ##
 This process begins with fully processed sample variant files stored in an SQL database that can be parsed and analyzed.
 All SQL scripts contain code to create a SQL procedure with the code in the script.
 Having the procedures in the database helps with documentation and creates easy repeatability.
+Please contact us for the raw files.

 ### Pipeline
 1. **Load the sample data** into a SQL database.